Do Ignition Interlocks Have Lasting Effects on Sobriety?

 That objection is that the device has no effect on the driver’s behavior after it is removed — the offender goes back to drinking as before.

-The long-term effects of ignition interlock use are still being studied, but there are indications that, in fact, they do play a part in bringing about safer drinking habits.
+The long-term effects of ignition interlock use are still being studied, but there are indications that, in fact, they do play a part in bringing about lower risk drinking habits.
 Last year a study by researchers at the non-profit Pacific Institute for Research and Evaluation surveyed a group of DUI offenders who were participating in an ignition interlock program.

 Before being arrested, all of the offenders drank at bars or restaurants.
 Afterwards, some continued to drink at commercial establishments, and others confined their drinking to the home.